Radon Exposure Kills 21,000 Americans Each Year: EPA Warns

 Radon Exposure Could Lead to Gestational Diabetes

-In addition to the risks the EPA is highlighting during National Radon Month, a study published in JAMA Network Open on January 10, also indicates that radon exposure could be linked to gestational diabetes.
+In addition to the risks the EPA is highlighting during National Radon Month, a new study published this month warns that radon exposure could also be linked to gestational diabetes.

 Gestational diabetes is a condition in which a pregnant woman’s body no longer produces enough insulin to manage the increased blood sugar levels of pregnancy.
 It can lead to type 2 diabetes, and can result in a number of complications for the newborn baby, including low birth weight, breathing problems, jaundice and later health issues.

-In the study published earlier this month, researchers led by Yikia Jhang of Columbia University Irving Medical Center in New York, conducted a national study of 9,107 pregnant women living in U.S. counties that have registered high levels of radon.
+The study was published in the medical journal JAMA Network Open on January 10, led by Yikia Jhang of Columbia University Irving Medical Center in New York, involving a review of a national study with 9,107 pregnant women living in U.S. counties that have registered high levels of radon.

 The participants were monitored from October 2010 to September 2013, and the data was analyzed between September 2023 and January 2024.